Cannabis Oil (THC Oil)

 Take one capsule or more as recommended by your healthcare professional, with water or your favourite drink.

 Cannabis Topicals come in the form of salves, creams, balms, lotions and oils.
 Use topicals to treat muscle stiffness, inflammation and painful joints.
 Manufacturers sometimes combine topicals with a range of other ingredients to provide additional benefits such as added pain relief or skin conditioning.

 Use topical cannabis products externally on the skin.
 They are a great way to provide localised pain relief where one does not require full-body effects.
 Apply liberally to the affected area and rub into the skin until fully absorbed.

 Should I use Cannabis Oil or CBD Oil?

-The decision should be determined by whether THC is indicated for a particular condition.
-If it is, then you should consider cannabis oil.
+The decision should be determined by whether THC is indicated for your particular condition.
+If it is, then you should consider Cannabis Oil.

 How Should I Take Cannabis Oil?

 Cannabis Oil is most commonly taken orally as drops.
 Take your drops sublingually, or under your tongue and hold there for around a minute before swallowing to allow the drops to be diffused through the mucous membranes beneath your tongue.
 Because there are a great many capillaries under the tongue, it has a direct route into your bloodstream, allowing it to work faster and more efficiently.